-Under the Google Workspace Data Processing Amendment (DPA), Google acts as a processor of the Customer Personal Data that is submitted, stored, sent, or received by your organization via Google Workspace services, and we process such data on your behalf and under your instructions.
+Under the Google Workspace for Education Data Processing Amendment (DPA), Google acts as a processor of the Customer Personal Data that is submitted, stored, sent, or received by your organization via Google Workspace for Education services, and we process such data on your behalf and under your instructions.
 As a customer, you act as the controller of such Customer Personal Data1, which means that you determine the purposes and means of processing.

-We recommend that you conduct an assessment of your Google Workspace Agreement, the Google Workspace DPA, as well as the terms applicable to any other Google services that you choose to make available for your end users while signed in to their organization managed accounts (for example, the additional services you turned on for your domain).
+We recommend that you conduct an assessment of your Google Workspace for Education Agreement, the Google Workspace for Education DPA, the Google Workspace for Education Privacy Notice, as well as the terms applicable to any other Google services that you choose to make available for your end users while signed in to their organization managed accounts (for example, the additional services you turned on for your domain).